TRAVEL REQUIREMENTS & THINGS TO KNOW BEFORE YOUR TRIP

 - Consider packing a change of clothing, a set of undergarments and toiletries in your carry-on bag to avoid inconvenience caused by delays or lost luggage.

-- Power bank mAh capacity must be clearly labelled by the manufacturer on the charger
+- Power bank mAh capacity must be clearly labeled by the manufacturer on the charger

 - Please visit www.tsa.gov for USA carry on restrictions